Marvin Bush: Career

 He worked as director of HCC Insurance Holdings.
 HCC, formerly Houston Casualty Company, is a publicly traded insurance company on the New York Stock Exchange.
 He appears in the 2008 award-winning documentary on Lee Atwater, Boogie Man: The Lee Atwater Story.
 He served on the board of directors for SECURACOM from 1993 to June 2000.

 Personal life

-He is married to Margaret Conway (née Molster; born 1959).
-They have two adopted children: a daughter, Marshall Lloyd (born 1984), and a son, Charles Walker (born 1989).
+He is married to Margaret Conway (née Molster; b.
+1959).
+They have two adopted children: a daughter, Marshall Lloyd (b.
+1986), and a son, Charles Walker (b.
+1989).

 Politics

 In the 2016 presidential election, Bush endorsed Libertarian candidate Gary Johnson, over either Republican candidate Donald Trump or Democratic candidate Hillary Clinton.
 He stated that Johnson and running mate Bill Weld were both two-term governors, who are "fiscally conservative, and their essential message is 'get bureaucracy off our backs', which used to be a part of what the Republicans believed."
 He said that a list of controversies made Clinton untrustworthy, and cited Trump's negativity.

 Bush previously endorsed his brother Jeb Bush, who lost the Republican primary.
 His announcement was consistent with his family's general opposition to Trump.
 In the Republican primaries, however, another Bush brother, Neil Bush, joined the Ted Cruz election campaign on the finance team.